Blog/Programming

 • Make decisions based on different scenarios

-• Execute different code paths depending on conditions
+• Execute different code paths depending on runtime values

 If-Else Statements: The Foundation